eneserdo/Cool-Image-Rotation/README.md

 Parameters:

---image: Give an image directory.
+-i, --image: Give an image directory.
 Or to open the camera type 1, and after camera window is opened, press s to capture a picture.

---speed: Change the speed (must be multiple of 2).
+-s, --speed: Change the speed (must be multiple of 2).
 Default speed=2

 --size: Image size (must be power of 2).
 Default size will be automatically aranged.